PauseAI/pauseai-website/src/posts/xrisk.md

 - **Stuart Russell**, writer of the #1 textbook on Artificial Intelligence used in most AI studies
 - **Yoshua Bengio**, deep learning pioneer and winner of the Turing Award.
-- **Elon Musk**, co-founder of OpenAI, SpaceX and Tesla: ["AI has the potential of civilizational destruction"](https://www.inc.com/ben-sherry/elon-musk-ai-has-the-potential-of-civilizational-destruction.html)

 But this is not the only time that we've been warned about the existential dangers of AI:

 - **Stephen Hawking**, theoretical physicist & cosmologist: ["The development of full artificial intelligence could spell the end of the human race"](https://nypost.com/2023/05/01/stephen-hawking-warned-ai-could-mean-the-end-of-the-human-race/).
 - **Geoffrey Hinton**, the "Godfather of AI", [left Google](https://fortune.com/2023/05/01/godfather-ai-geoffrey-hinton-quit-google-regrets-lifes-work-bad-actors/) to warn people of AI: ["This is an existential risk"](https://www.reuters.com/technology/ai-pioneer-says-its-threat-world-may-be-more-urgent-than-climate-change-2023-05-05/)
 - **Eliezer Yudkowsky**, founder of MIRI and conceptual father of the AI safety field: ["If we go ahead on this everyone will die"](https://time.com/6266923/ai-eliezer-yudkowsky-open-letter-not-enough/).

-- **Bill Gates** warned that ["AI could decide that humans are a threat"](https://www.denisonforum.org/daily-article/bill-gates-ai-humans-threat/).
+Even the leaders and investors of the AI companies themselves are warning us:

-- **Sam Altman** (yes, the CEO of OpenAI who builds ChatGPT): ["Development of superhuman machine intelligence is probably the greatest threat to the continued existence of humanity. "](https://blog.samaltman.com/machine-intelligence-part-1).
+- **Sam Altman** (yes, the CEO of OpenAI who builds ChatGPT): ["Development of superhuman machine intelligence is probably the greatest threat to the continued existence of humanity."](https://blog.samaltman.com/machine-intelligence-part-1).
+- **Elon Musk**, co-founder of OpenAI, SpaceX and Tesla: ["AI has the potential of civilizational destruction"](https://www.inc.com/ben-sherry/elon-musk-ai-has-the-potential-of-civilizational-destruction.html)
+- **Bill Gates** (co-founder of Microsoft, which owns 50% of OpenAI) warned that ["AI could decide that humans are a threat"](https://www.denisonforum.org/daily-article/bill-gates-ai-humans-threat/).
+- **Jaan Tallinn** (lead investor of Antrhopic): ["I've not met anyone in AI labs who says the risk [from training a next-gen model] is less than 1% of blowing up the planet.
+It's important that people know lives are being risked."](https://twitter.com/liron/status/1656929936639430657)

 ## Why superintelligence is dangerous